SimoneGasperini/SOCmodel/README.md

 ## Example
-For an example about how to create an instance of the `SOC model` and run a simple simulation,see the `Jupyter Notebook` [here](https://github.com/SimoneGasperini/SOCmodel/blob/master/socmodel/example.ipynb)
+For an example about how to create an instance of the model and run a simulation, see the `Jupyter Notebook` [here](https://github.com/SimoneGasperini/SOCmodel/blob/master/socmodel/example.ipynb)

 ## Authors